-According to NASA, the name ‘harvest moon’ is an old European name that came about as far back as 1706, when Maine Farmers Almanac published older native-American names for full moons.
+According to NASA, the name Harvest Moon is an old European name that came about as far back as 1706, when Maine Farmers Almanac published older American names for full moons.

-The Harvest Moon is an old European name with the Oxford English Dictionary giving 1706 as the year of its first published use.
-Most years the Harvest Moon falls in September like this one, but in years past it has even occurred in October, such as last year’s.
+It’s also said that the Harvest Moon is an old European name with the Oxford English Dictionary giving 1706 as the year of its first published use.
+Most years the Harvest Moon falls in September like this one, but in years past it has even occurred in October, like in 2021.